Born to be Wild Camp at Bill Yeck Park

 • Art and Imagination – Children ages 6 – 8 have the opportunity to get creative by designing projects based on a monthly theme.

-• Crafting Club – Youth ages 9 – 13 create keepsakes for themselves or to give as gifts at this monthly program during the school year.
+• Creative Crafting – Youth ages 9 – 13 create keepsakes for themselves or to give as gifts at this monthly program during the school year.

 • Junior Explorers – Youth ages 6 – 8 skip rocks, climb trees, build forts and explore the creek during this opportunity for free and unstructured play in nature.